sorinboia/nginx-experience-aws/guide/5ingress.md

 ##### Now we can get to the interesting part
-First we are going to expose all the application services and route traffic based on the HTTP path.
+Expose all the application services and route traffic based on the HTTP path.
 We will start with a basic configuration.

-4. First create a new file (for example `files/5ingress/arcadia-vs.yaml`) using the configuration bellow.
+4. Create a new file (for example `files/5ingress/arcadia-vs.yaml`) using the configuration bellow.

 :warning: Please use the following folder: `files/5ingress/` for all future K8s config files in this guide.